getting-around

 This route covers Malaga's main attractions in a logical loop.
 Allow 3-4 hours with stops, or a full day if you enter the museums.

-Total walking distance: Approximately 3km Total time: 3-6 hours depending on museum visits
+Total walking distance: approximately 3km Total time: 3-6 hours depending on museum visits

 Calle Larios pedestrian street